ablazleon/udagram_microservices/README.md

 - [x] ***Divide an application into microservices***: /feed and /user backends are separated into independent projects.

-First is checked that the two services work in local from its docker image.
-It is used cloud 9 as when I

 - [x] ***Build and run a container image using Docker***: Project includes Dockerfiles to successfully create Docker images for /feed, /user backends, project frontend, and reverse proxy.
 Screenshot of DockerHub shows the images.